chryz-hub/opensource-4-everyone/README.md

 ## The Pull Request Practice!

-Eager to make your first pull request or make out connections with lot of people or fishing out your choice[stack]-anyone, we've got you covered.
+Eager to make your first Pull Request or make out connections with lot of people or fishing out your choice[stack]-anyone, we've got you covered.
 Make a [Pull Request](https://github.com/chryz-hub/opensource-4-everyone/blob/master/My-PR-Contribution-Practice.md) but before that, check out our short tutorial on how to easily make a contribution 👇

 **Note:**

 - To be a member; Raise an [invitation issue here](https://github.com/chryz-hub/chryz-hub.github.io/issues/new?assignees=&labels=invite+me+to+the+organisation&template=invitation.md&title=Please+invite+me+to+the+GitHub+Community+Organization)!

-## Simple Guide to Making a Pull Request or Contribution.
+## Simple Guide to Making a Pull Request or Contribution

 ### 1. Fork/ Edit